MartinTeeVarga/cucumber-short-summary-formatter/README.md

 }
 ```

-Then use it as any other cucumber plugin, just specify the full path to the Java class in your JUnit test class:
+Then use it as any other cucumber plugin, just specify the full path to the Java class in your JUnit test class and the path to the file name.
+If the file is an existing directory, a file called `report.txt` will be created in that directory.
 ```
 @RunWith(Cucumber.class)
 @CucumberOptions(features={"src/test/resources/"}, plugin={"com.czequered.cucumber.ShortSummaryFormatter:build/test-report-short.txt"})